Ugh-GitHub/ts-fundamentals-v3/notes.md

 }
 `

-Inheritance in interfaces is a bit broader and more complex than in aliases. `Extends`
+Inheritance in interfaces is a bit broader and more complex than in aliases.

+`Extends`

+If you’ve ever seen a JavaScript class that “inherits” behavior from a base class, you’ve seen an example of what TypeScript calls a heritage clause: extends

+Just as in in JavaScript, a subclass extends from a base class.
+Additionally a “sub-interface” extends from a base interface, as shown in the example below

 `
 class Animal {